heon0120/randomized-cryptography/Readme(en).md

 >[!Warning]
 >This Readme.md has been translated using a translator.
 Please note that there may be grammatical errors and formatting errors in the document.
 >
->Also, please note that the console log for this program is written in Korean.

 # randomized-cryptography